connorjan/connorjan.github.io/about/index.md

 I am currently a second year student at [RIT](http://rit.edu "Rochester Institute of Technology"), and am in the [BS/MS program](http://www.rit.edu/kgcoe/program/bsms-electrical-engineering) in Electrical Engineering.
+I am also in the 'Computer Option' which means I get to take more computer-oriented classes such as C++.

 I am currently looking for a Co-op for 2014 during the Summer, or Summer and Fall.
 Ever since taking the class Digital Systems II last semester, I have been very interested in Digital Logic Design!
 More information about that